mikexstudios/dokku-dokkuapp/README.md

 ==============

-dokku-dokkuapp is a plugin for [dokku][1] that automatically creates a `[appname].dokkuapp.com` subdomain for newly deployed applications.
+dokku-dokkuapp is a plugin for [dokku][1] that automatically creates a random `[appname].dokkuapp.com` subdomain for newly deployed applications.
 This enables apps to quickly obtain a url without needing to register a domain name and configure DNS settings.